melissawm/acquire-docs/docs/PythonAPI.md

         """Checks if two TriggerEdge objects are not equal."""
 ```

-- `Falling`: Class variable of `TriggerEdge` that defines the falling edge of the trigger.
+- `Falling`: Enum-type class variable of `TriggerEdge` that defines the falling edge of the trigger.

-- `NotApplicable`: Class variable of `TriggerEdge` that defines if a trigger does not have a rising or falling edge.
+- `NotApplicable`: Enum-type class variable of `TriggerEdge` that defines if a trigger does not have a rising or falling edge.

-- `Rising`: Class variable of `TriggerEdge` that defines the rising edge of the trigger.
+- `Rising`: Enum-type class variable of `TriggerEdge` that defines the rising edge of the trigger.

 ## Class `VideoFrame`